 Of course, you can also store additional information about your recipients in the database - you just have to make space for it.
 This space is provided by creating new subscriber fields.
 You can individually define which fields you want to add to the standard fields of mailworx.
 In addition to the classic master data, you also have the option to save your data to the appropriate subscriber in mailworx and make use of it in your campaigns.
 For a better overview, you can also work with different tabs.

 How can subscribers in mailworx be added or updated?

 There are several ways to add subscribers to mailworx and enrich or update the existing data with additional information.
 These are described in more detail below.

-You can either add a new contact directly via the subscriber dashboard or form the details subscriber list. use the button "Add new subscriber" to do so.
+You can either add a new contact directly via the subscriber dashboard or from the details subscriber list.
+Use the button "Add new subscriber" to do so.

 Any existing subscribers can be updated or supplemented by clicking on the "Edit" button.
 Do not forget to save your new information.
 If the update was successful, a message appears in the lower right corner as notification.

 Switching to Subscribers - Import, you can import new data via CSV or XML-files.
 It makes sense to set a duplicate criterion for each import.
 This criterion determines whether a subscriber already exists in mailworx or needs to be recreated.